ObjectIsAdvantag/github_issues/README.md

 ]
 ```

+### Pretty print

-**Coming**: use the provided CLI to pretty print the JSON list of issues with comments.
+Use the provided [beautifier CLI](./cli) to pretty print the JSON list of issues and associated comments.